mae92/MutantHuntWGS/README.md

 3. Set working directory to /Analysis_Directory/MutantHunter-master/DockerFile by typing `cd /Analysis_Directory/MutantHunter-master/DockerFile`

-4. Run the following command to build the Docker container on your computer: `docker build - < Dockerfile-MutantHunter`
+4. Run the following command (by copying and pasting it into the terminal window and pressing enter) to build the Docker container on your computer: `sudo docker build -t mutanthunter .`

+5.